-The minimum requirements to be eligible to apply for admission under Option I admission standards are:
+To be considered for admission under the Option I admission standards, students must meet the following requirements:

-1. Complete between 26 and 56 credit hours of college-level course work that count toward graduation.
+- 1. Complete between 26 to 56 credit hours of college course work that count toward graduation with an overall cumulative GPA of 2.5 or better.
 This course work may be taken at Indiana University or at another accredited institution offering a comparable program.
 (Students with more than 26 credit hours who apply for admission to the Kelley School of Business for the first time may do so using the Option I admission standards.
-This also applies to transfer students.)

-2. Successfully complete the following courses with an average GPA of 2.7 or higher and a minimum grade of C or higher in each course:
+This also applies to transfer students.) - 2.
+Complete ENG W131 (or equivalent), X100, and X103 with a grade of C or higher. - 3.
+Successfully complete two or more of the following courses with an average GPA of 2.5 or better: